Data Playbook: A Measured Approach

 We are in this together.
 Let's get started.

-Rella Kaplowitz is the Program Officer, Evaluation and Learning at the Charles and Lynn Schusterman Family Foundation and the author of the Data Playbook.
+Rella Kaplowitz is the Program Officer, Evaluation and Learning at Charles and Lynn Schusterman Family Philanthropies and the author of the Data Playbook.

 The Data Playbook was written by Rella Kaplowitz, Program Officer, Evaluation and Learning at Charles and Lynn Schusterman Family Philanthropies.
 Its development has been a collaborative effort, and we have benefitted from the time, wisdom and contribution of many individuals and organizations.
 We would like to thank Jake Porway (Founder and Executive Director, Datakind) , Fay Twersky (Director of the Effective Philanthropy Group, Hewlett Foundation), Jacob Harold (CEO, Guidestar), Stacie Cherner (Senior Program Officer, Jim Joseph Foundation), Mordy Walfish (Vice President for Programs, Repair the World), Keren Fraiman (Israel Education Resource Center).